MicrosoftDocs/azure-docs/articles/cloud-services-extended-support/deploy-sdk.md

     string cscfgSASUrl = cscfgblockBlob.Uri + sasCscfgContainerToken;
     ```

 7. Create a virtual network and subnet.
-Install the Azure Network NuGet package.
+Install the [Azure Network NuGet package](https://www.nuget.org/packages/Azure.ResourceManager.Network/).
 This step is optional if using an existing network and subnet.
-This example uses a single virtual network and subnet.

     ```csharp
     VirtualNetwork vnet = new VirtualNetwork(name: vnetName)